Sidebar navigation

 Our goal is to create a balanced, respectful approach where both sides are supported, and the process is handled with care and dignity.

-Our Student Engagement Officers (specific to your Faculty) and the Student Life team (studentlife@port.ac.uk) are also available to provide practical and emotional support throughout the student conduct process and can refer and signpost you to other internal and external support services.
+Our Student Success Officers (specific to your Faculty) and the Student Life team (studentlife@port.ac.uk) are also available to provide practical and emotional support throughout the student conduct process and can refer and signpost you to other internal and external support services.
 The Student Life team are trained Sexual Violence Liaison Officers (SVLOs), meaning that they have specialist training to enable them to support students who have experienced sexual misconduct.

-We recognise students may need specific support to be able to have a fair hearing due to aspects of their identity.
+We recognise that students may need specific support to be able to have a fair hearing due to aspects of their identity.
 We are committed to supporting all students to engage with the Student Conduct Policy and can signpost to additional sources of support where relevant to their individual needs.

 What happens when a concern is raised?